korthout/backport-action/README.md

 Default: `${{ github.token }}`

 Token to authenticate requests to GitHub.
+Used to create and label pull requests and to comment.

 Either `GITHUB_TOKEN` or a repo-scoped [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT).

 ### `github_workspace`